 - When anchoring in shale, clay, or grassy conditions the weight of the anchor is the most important part in determining the hold and penetration.
 The heavy-duty cast iron Painted Navy Boat Anchor is a great option.

-There are additional considerations to look at when deciding which anchor is best for your boat.
-The composition of the anchor is important and a popular choice is boat anchors made of galvanized steel.
-Stainless steel is also a strong choice and is aesthetically pleasing on the bow when not in use.
-Ultralight boats and racing sailboat owners are looking for a lightweight choice and often look at aluminum alloy anchors.
-Cast iron options continue to provide the strongest hold and dig into the sea bottom the deepest.
+There are additional considerations to look at when deciding which boat anchor is best for your boat.
+The composition of the anchor is important.
+A very popular choice is boat anchors constructed from galvanized steel.
+Stainless steel is also an excellent choice and is aesthetically pleasing on the vessel bow when not in use.
+Ultralight boats and racing sailboat owners opt for a lightweight choice and often look at aluminum alloy anchors.
+Cast iron options continue to provide the strongest hold and dig into the sea bottom most securely.

-Wholesale Marine has the right boat anchor for every situation.
-No matter the type of boat or the water conditions you face we are here to help you select the right anchor.
+Wholesale Marine has the right boat anchor for every boating condition.
+Regardless of the type of boat or the water conditions you encounter, we are here to help you select the right boat anchor.
 Call us today at 877-388-2628 and we will weigh the possibilities for you.
 We are here from 9:00 AM to 6:00 PM EST Monday through Friday.
 Ask about our Captain’s Club Rewards Program for additional discounts every time you shop at Wholesale Marine.